Is shampoo bad for your hair?

 Will washing my hair everyday strip my hair of its natural oils?

 Not at all!
 Everyone regularly produces sebum, a natural oil secreted by the sebaceous (oil) glands attached to each of your hair follicles.
 Washing simply cleanses the build-up of old oil on your hair and stops your strands from becoming limp, greasy and smelly.
 Your sebaceous glands will soon secrete fresh oil to help keep your hair supple and soft.

 Will frequent shampooing dry out my hair?

-No, washing your hair frequently does not cause hair loss.
+No, washing your hair with shampoo frequently does not cause hair loss.
 In fact, washing your hair helps keep it supple and soft, since it is water and not oil that hydrates your strands.
 The correct shampoo for your hair type should draw in water while cleansing at the same time.
 If you find that your hair is dry after you wash and heat-style it, this may be because you are overusing your hair-dryer and/or tongs.

 Will frequent shampooing make my hair oilier?

 No — the opposite.
 The sebaceous (oil) glands that are attached to each of your hair follicles continuously produce oils that coat your hair.
 Frequent shampooing washes old, bacteria-laden oil off your hair.
 This stops too much oil from building up, and collecting dirt and dust.

 Will frequent shampooing make my hair fall out?

 No - shampooing doesn’t make your hair fall out or cause hair loss.
 It is natural to lose up to 100 hairs a day.
 The act of shampooing simply dislodges hairs that have already become detached from the follicle’s base and are ready to come out.